-Early in the analysis process, it makes sense to start with a mesh that is as coarse as possible -a mesh with very large elements.
+Early in the analysis process, it makes sense to start with a mesh that is as coarse as possible - a mesh with very large elements.
 A coarse mesh will require less computational resources to solve and, while it may give a very inaccurate solution, it can still be used as a rough verification and as a check on the applied loads and constraints.

 After computing the solution on the coarse mesh, the process of mesh refinement begins.
 In its simplest form, mesh refinement is the process of resolving the model with successively finer and finer meshes, comparing the results between these different meshes.
 This comparison can be done by analyzing the fields at one or more points in the model or by evaluating the integral of a field over some domains or boundaries.
 Table II summarizes the four different mesh sizes.
 A Hewlett-Packard (HP) ProLiant DL380p G8 Server is used for all calculations.
+By comparing these scalar quantities, it is possible to judge the convergence of the solution with respect to mesh refinement.
+The results are shown in Figure 20.
+It should be noted that an explicit modelling of the individual fibers is not an option, since the computational effort would go beyond the scope of modern server systems.

 TABLE II.
-COMPARISON OF THE CALCULATION TI ME -- ----
+COMPARISON OF THE CALCULATION TIME

-Mesh Size Number of Elements over Edge Lenght Calculation Time [h]
+Mesh Size Number of Elements over Edge Length Calculation Time [h]

 Coarse 25 0.5

 Medium 50 4

 Fine 75 25

 Very Fine 100 268